Rate of Perceived Exertion

 Get Physical Activity

-You can get your daily physical activity all at once, or short spurts during the day.
+Instead of grinding out programmed exercises, you can get your daily physical activity all at once, or short spurts during the day.
 For example: golf for at least 30 minutes, or go for a brisk walk for 10 minutes, work in the garden for 10 minutes, and ride bike for 10 minutes.
 Just be sure to get 30 minutes of moderate activity at least 3 weekdays and one weekend day.

 Some moderate activites include: